You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Will the Expiration of the Patent on Bedaquiline Increase Affordability?

-The tuberculosis (TB) epidemic has been a persistent global health concern for decades, with millions of people affected worldwide.
+The tuberculosis (TB) epidemic has been a persistent global health concern, with millions of people affected worldwide.
 The development of bedaquiline, a novel antibiotic, has been a significant breakthrough in the fight against TB.
-However, the high cost of bedaquiline has limited its accessibility, particularly in low- and middle-income countries.
-As the patent on bedaquiline is set to expire, there is hope that the medication will become more affordable.
-But will it?
+However, the high cost of bedaquiline has limited its accessibility to patients in need.
+As the patent on bedaquiline is set to expire, there is growing hope that the medication will become more affordable.
+But will this be the case?

 The Current State of Bedaquiline

-Bedaquiline is a diarylquinoline antibiotic that has been shown to be highly effective in treating multidrug-resistant TB (MDR-TB).
-It was first approved by the US Food and Drug Administration (FDA) in 2012 and has since been approved by regulatory agencies in over 50 countries.
+Bedaquiline, developed by Janssen Pharmaceuticals, was approved by the US Food and Drug Administration (FDA) in 2012.
+It is the first new TB medication to be approved in over 40 years and has been hailed as a game-changer in the fight against TB.
 However, the high cost of bedaquiline has made it inaccessible to many patients, particularly in low- and middle-income countries.

 The Patent Expiration